DriveQuantPublic/react-native-drivekit/packages/core/README.md

   isTokenValid(): Promise<boolean>;
 ```

-Once you connected to the SDK with your key and a user ID, you can check the validity of the generated token by calling:
+Once you are connected to the SDK with your key and a user ID, you can check the validity of the generated token by calling:

 ```typescript
 const isValid = await isTokenValid();